Top 10 Highest Earning YouTubers in 2026: Complete Ranking & Analysis

 Key to Success: Successful transition from YouTube to retail, creating a multi-million dollar brand beyond just YouTube ad revenue.

-5. Dude Perfect - Estimated $20-30M Annually
+5. Vlad and Niki - Estimated $25-35M Annually

-- Subscribers: 60+ million
+- Subscribers: 100+ million

-- Primary Channel: @DudePerfect
+- Primary Channel: @VladandNiki

 6. Markiplier (Mark Fischbach) - Estimated $20-30M Annually